SCCapstone/EZBag/README.md

 Using the [Jersey Test Framework](https://www.baeldung.com/jersey-test), unit tests can be ran in the IDE (IntelliJ).
 The Jersey Test Framework creates a fast and easy way to quickly test Jersey code.
 The Test Framework can emulate GET, and POST requests, and verify that the values being returned are correct.

 ## Running Backend Unit Tests
 Running the tests in the Jersey Test Framework is easy.
+1. Open the EZBagWebapp/src/main/java/test package
-All you have to do is right click on the test you want to run and click "run test".
-If you have multiple tests you can simply right click on the containing package and click "run all tests".
+2. Right click on the test you want to run and click "run test"
+- To run the multiple tests in the test package you can simply right click on the containing package and click "run all tests".

 # Frontend Behavioral Testing
 We use [Cypress](https://www.cypress.io/) for end-to-end behavioral testing.